The Evolution of Jira Service Management and ITSM

 Jira as we know it

-which allows agents to action tickets right from the queue.
-Also, the new issue view, which has created a slicker Jira ticket UI, allowing agents to see the most relevant information of an issue without being overwhelmed.
+Later down the line, Atlassian rebranded JSD as Jira Service Management.
+As well as continuing to push Cloud applications, Atlassian has improved existing features like the new queue management system, which allows agents to action tickets right from the queue.
+Also, the new issue view, which has created a slicker Jira ticket UI, allows agents to see the most relevant information about an issue without being overwhelmed.

 A4J has become native functionality in Jira and has continued to develop new actions and integrations.
-Opsgenie’s features like schedules, services, and major incident management are now available in JSM.
+Opsgenie’s features (like schedules, services, and major incident management) are now available in JSM.

 Atlassian has continued to improve integrations with its other products and third-party applications.
 With Confluence, you can now have multiple knowledge bases feeding into the same service project.
 This allows different pools of knowledge that may be owned and maintained by multiple teams to service users on the same portal.
 Atlassian has also strengthened the link with GitHub, GitLab, and of course, Bitbucket.
 The improved integration provides a more seamless development change process with auto approvals.
 The development platforms also saw improvements from Opsgenie, so that when incidents occur, you can look over your release timeline for the affected service and see what may have caused it.
-This information, with the inclusion of Opsgenie’s services and major incident management, has therefore been rolled out to the new JSM projects.
+This information, including Opsgenie’s services and major incident management, has been rolled out to the new JSM projects.

 Enough of the now, what’s coming up?
 Let’s review the Atlassian roadmap for JSM.

 Jira Service Management is maturing and has come a long way since its conception as JSD.
-Acquisitions and deep standalone integrations confirm Atlassian’s commitment to continuously improve the platform.
-It has greater flexibility to adapt to every company’s requirements, while providing the best opportunity for new businesses to get started with Pink Elephant’s verified processes.
+Acquisitions and deep standalone integrations confirm Atlassian’s commitment to continuously improving the platform.
+It has greater flexibility to adapt to every company’s requirements while providing the best opportunity for new businesses to get started with Pink Elephant’s verified processes.